 As you dive into different genres, you’ll find that each genre and even each individual game will have its own set of terminology.
 Take fighting games like Street Fighter as a prime example.
 A powerful, slow, high health character you may call a “tank” in other genres is probably going to be called a “grappler” in a game like Street Fighter.
 That’s because their moveset likely involves more grappling moves, like throws and grabs.
 Zangief is one such character.
 He excels in close combat for big damage.

 By contrast, you’ve got “keep away” or zoning characters, like Guile, who are all about space control.
 They’re more like rangers.
 These types of characters do best when they’re able to keep at a distance from their opponents.

 Different character archetypes also suit different play styles.
 It’s easy to see how a fighting game character who specializes in space control with projectiles might appeal to a spammer.
 It’s also easy to see why someone might ragequit if their opponent keeps spamming fireballs or sonic booms at them.
 Are you more of a button masher, jumping in headfirst with everything you’ve got?
 Or do you carefully calculate each move like a chess match?

 Evolution of Gaming Language

 Gaming words like these illustrate how language can come full circle.
-The words “rage” and “quit” certainly aren’t unique to the world of video games, but it took the unique environment of online gaming in particular to combine them into a single term: ragequit.
+The words “rage” and “quit” certainly aren’t unique to the world of video games, but it took the unique environment of online gaming in particular to combine them into a single term and make words like ragequit.

 In much the same way, the gaming community organically combined “speed” and “run” into the compound term speedrun to describe trying to finish a game as quickly as possible.
 You may have watched some Super Mario Bros. speedruns on YouTube.
 Can you believe that someone finished the game in under five minutes?
 “Darbian” set the record in 2015 at four minutes and 57 seconds.
 He has since improved on that time by a few milliseconds.